Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Introduction

-We investigate the scaling of the cold qubit temperature with the number of bath spins, utilizing the ability of our approach to handle large system sizes.
-By numerically optimizing the refrigerator Hamiltonian parameters, we study how the optimal cold qubit temperature varies as a function of the bath size.
-Additionally, we also find the scaling of the minimum time required to reach the minimum temperature as a function of the number of bath spins.
-Furthermore, we demonstrate that our model of quantum refrigerator displays a significant advantage over its Markovian counterpart, both in terms of minimum cold qubit temperature and the minimum time required to reach it.
-We also analyze the heat currents flowing through various components of the CSQAR.
-We argue that the heat current flowing through the cold qubit's environment can be interpreted as the \emph{cooling power} of CSQAR even in the transient cooling regime.
+We investigate the scaling of the cold-qubit temperature with the number of bath spins, utilizing the ability of our approach to handle large system sizes.
+By numerically optimizing the refrigerator Hamiltonian parameters, we study how the optimal cold-qubit temperature varies as a function of the bath size.
+Additionally, we find the scaling of the minimum time required to reach the minimum temperature as a function of the number of bath spins. {We further quantify the non-Markovianity of the cold-qubit dynamics using a restricted Breuer-Laine-Piilo (BLP)-type information-backflow measure and analyze its correlation with refrigeration performance.
+Within the sampled parameter regime, we find that stronger information backflow is correlated with lower transient minimum temperatures and, more weakly, with shorter cooling times.
+We also examine the robustness of transient refrigeration under broad variations of the model parameters.
+Furthermore, we compare the full CSQAR architecture with the conventional Markovian three-qubit QAR and show that it attains lower cold-qubit temperatures on shorter timescales.} {We also analyze the heat currents flowing through various components of the CSQAR and argue that the heat current through the cold-qubit environment can be regarded as an approximate indicator of cooling power of the CSQAR.}

 The central-spin model is well investigated experimentally, even with a large number of environmental spins~\cite{SUTER201750, PhysRevB.95.195308, PhysRevLett.120.180602, PhysRevX.9.031045, Mahesh_2021}.
-Furthermore, it is demonstrated in~\cite{Arenz_2014} that in the central-spin model, the central spin is fully controllable independent of the number of bath spins.
-Since the CSQAR is based on the central-spin model of open quantum systems, we expect it to be experimentally realizable.
+Furthermore, it is demonstrated in~\cite{Arenz_2014} that in the central-spin model, the central spin is fully controllable independent of the number of bath spins. {Since the CSQAR is based on the central-spin model of open quantum systems, and since the effective six-body interaction is understood as an engineered collective interaction rather than a fundamental microscopic coupling, we regard the model as potentially experimentally realizable.}